pudly/schmopera-hugo/content/articles/talking-with-singers-soraya-mafi.md

 My relationships with family and friends are hugely important to me.
 It's difficult being away from home so often, so I'm extremely grateful for FaceTime.
 I don't know how people survived this job before it was invented!
 I always make time to call my partner, family and friends and have a good laugh!
 When I'm feeling the pressure of a looming performance, nothing makes me feel better a than a good chinwag and a dose of perspective.

 In terms of staying healthy, I am mindful of drinking plenty of water and eating well.
-If I feel the slightest start of a cold coming on, it's the whole kitchen sink to the rescue and plenty of sleep!
+If I feel the slightest start of a cold coming on, it's the whole kitchen sink to the rescue, and plenty of sleep!

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1553019716/media/2019/03/SorayaMafi.jpg){{% /md %}}